medialab25/media-manager-slim/docs/media-merge.md

 - The system matches files based on their relative paths within the quality folders

 ### Directory Structure
-- Source directories must follow the pattern: `
+- Source directories must follow the pattern: `{type}-{quality}`
+- Each source directory can contain multiple folders
+- Each folder represents a movie or TV show
+- The folder structure is flat (no subdirectories)
+- All files within a folder are processed
+- File names can differ between quality levels